 As we start the new year, we are very excited to share with you the latest features and updates we have been working on for quite a while now!
-Introducing Instabug for web, network request logging, two-way integration with Zendesk and JIRA service desk, differentiated cialisfrance24.com log levels, more user data, ability to start user conversations, and dynamic framework symbolication.
+Introducing Instabug for web, network request logging, two-way integration with Zendesk, differentiated log levels, more user data, ability to start user conversations, and dynamic framework symbolication.

 Make sure to head over to your dashboard to update the SDK and try it yourself.